Skip to navigation Skip to content

 1

-• YA or ABSTUDY claims lodged online, Assisted Customer Claim or via an SY001, use the Manage Parental Income (NHI) table in Process Direct
+• YA or ABSTUDY claims lodged online, Assisted Customer Claim (ACC) or via a SOA shell created after lodgement of an SY001 or SY019 for tertiary students, use Process Direct

 • Otherwise, use the Household Income and Assets (NHI) screen in Customer First

-In Process Direct, this date defaults to the date of lodgement of the claim.
+For claims in Process Direct, the event date defaults to the date of lodgement of the claim.

-Code the Financial Year Ending: as the base year, or the current year if a current year assessment can be granted.
+Code the Financial Year Ending: as the base year, or the current year if a current year assessment is being applied.

 • they have not indicated a substantial reduction in their income in the year following the base tax year which will last at least 2 years, or

-• they advised that there are no other dependent siblings with information recorded on their siblings’ NHI screen which contradicts the $0 income declared on the online or paper MOD JY, or
+• there are no other dependent siblings with information recorded on their siblings’ NHI screen which contradicts the $0 income declared on the online or paper MOD JY, or

-• there is no actual income on the parent/guardian(s) FAO Income for Previous year (FIPY) screen which contradicts the $0 income declared on the online or paper MOD JY, Go to Step 3
+• there is no actual income on the parent/guardian(s) FAO Income for Previous Year (FIPY) screen which contradicts the $0 income declared on the online or paper MOD JY, go to Step 2

 If the parent has not provided the actual parental income, and/or the estimate provided is not reasonable, the NHI must remain coded as $0: